Macchina-CLI/macchina/README.md

 ## Bars

-Bars provide a way to visualize data, and each theme styles them differently.
-They can be enabled using the `--bar` flag.
+Bars provide a way to visualize data, through symbols rather than numbers, and they can be enabled using the `--bar` flag.

 ## Doctor